eyhuynh/307VocalHarmonizer/preprocessing.md

 ### Why do we need to pre-process the signal?

 In order to create a working harmonizer, we needed to be able to process voiced and voiceless sounds separately.
 Voiced sounds should be transposed, but voiceless sounds should not.
 Voiced sounds are produced by vibrations of the vocal folds and are filtered by the vocal tract.
 These are the sounds that we want to transpose, while keeping the formants created by the filtering of the vocal tract the same.
 Several methods have been developed for voiced/voiceless sound recognition and separation.
 One approach uses the zero crossing rate and the short term energy.
-In order to test our code, we used an acapella excerpt from the song ["Champagne" by MuruMuru](https://open.spotify.com/track/32nlotNdfPe5PjyEovnrM7?si=IEqlPLsLTxqynP417MJfDA).
+In order to test our code, we used an acapella excerpt from the songs ["Champagne" and "Aurora" by MuruMuru](https://open.spotify.com/track/32nlotNdfPe5PjyEovnrM7?si=IEqlPLsLTxqynP417MJfDA).
 The file can be found on our GitHub repository.

 #### Zero Crossing Rate